-Only in Denmark and Sweden the mandatory service is free of charge, although also in those countries questions are raised to remunerate the service analyses and expert opinions-resulting in a regulated price, which-and can be indexed yearly.
+Only in Denmark and Sweden the mandatory service is free of charge, although also in those countries questions are raised to remunerate the service.

-Only in Belgium and the Netherlands the provider offers a-free prices (TSO with tender procedure).
-In all other countries where the service is remunerated, the priceprices is-are regulated based on a proposal made by the TSO or the regulator.
-In several cases (all German TSO, RTE, Statnett, Swissgrid) the priceprices was-were once determined based on scientific
+Only in Belgium and the Netherlands the provider offers free prices (TSO with tender procedure).
+In all other countries where the service is remunerated, the prices are regulated based on a proposal made by the TSO or the regulator.
+In several cases (all German TSO, RTE, Statnett, Swissgrid) the prices were once determined based on scientific analyses and expert opinions and can be indexed yearly.

-9 TSOs in the benchmark study: Elia, 50Hertz, Amprion, Energinet.dk, National Grid, RTE, Statnett, Svenska Kraftnät, Swissgrid, Tennet DE, Tennet NL, TransnetBW
+&lt;sup>9 TSOs in the benchmark study: Elia, 50Hertz, Amprion, Energinet.dk, National Grid, RTE, Statnett, Svenska Kraftnät, Swissgrid, Tennet DE, Tennet NL, TransnetBW

-The priceprices value mostly represents a compensation of losses and maintenance related to wear & tear caused by delivering reactive power regulation.
-As only reactive power production (and not reactive power absorption) increases active power losses-(a conclusion also found in the study of DNV-GL for Elia in 2015-201610), some TSO's only remunerate the service when the generator is producing reactive power (Amprion, Tennet DE, TransnetBW).
+The prices value mostly represent a compensation of losses and maintenance related to wear & tear caused by delivering reactive power regulation.
+As only reactive power production (and not reactive power absorption) increases active power losses, some TSO's only remunerate the service when the generator is producing reactive power (Amprion, Tennet DE, TransnetBW).

-Conclusion of the EU Benchmark regarding remuneration:
+Conclusion of the EU Benchmark regarding remuneration: Trend towards:

-Trend towards: